BottleRocketStudios/iOS-KeyboardSupport/README.md

 ```
 Check out `KeyboardToolbar` for other button adding options.

 ### KeyboardNavigator - when using a KeyboardToolbar
 Create a `KeyboardToolbar`, configuring it with back/next/done buttons as appropriate.
 Then, create a `KeyboardNavigator`, passing in your text inputs and toolbar.
 The order of the text inputs determines the navigation order for traversing from one to the next.
-Optionally, implement `KeyboardNavigatorDelegate` to receive call backs when tapping "Back", "Next", and "Done" in your `KeyboardToolbar`. **Please see the example project for tips when using `UITextViews`.**
+Optionally, implement `KeyboardNavigatorDelegate` to receive call backs when tapping "Back", "Next", and "Done" in your `KeyboardToolbar`.
 ``` swift
 class ViewController: UIViewController {